a-sinclaire/virtual_laser/README.md

 #

-home version is meant for me (Sam)
+home version is meant for me (Amelia)

 camera_orient goes along with that version (since everything in mine is all rotated 90 degrees this fixes that)